Impact of COVID-19 Skip to main content

 A healthcare professional’s recommendation is one of

-the strongest predictors of whether a patient gets vaccinated16
+the strongest predictors of whether an eligible

 bandage

-According to the CDC, routine simultaneous administration* of all age-appropriate
+According to the CDC, routine simultaneous administration* of all age-appropriate vaccines is recommended if there

 exclamicon

-By clicking these links, you will
+By clicking this link, you will

 CDC=Centers for Disease Control and Prevention; COPD=chronic obstructive pulmonary disease; COVID-NET=Coronavirus Disease 2019 (COVID-19) Hospitalization Surveillance Network;

-FluSurv-NET=Influenza Hospitalization Surveillance Network; ICD=International Classification of Diseases; MMWR=Morbidity and Mortality Weekly Report; RESP-NET=Respiratory Virus Hospitalization Surveillance Network; SARS-CoV-2=severe acute respiratory syndrome coronavirus 2.
+FluSurv-NET=Influenza Hospitalization Surveillance Network; ICD=International Classification of Diseases; RESP-NET=Respiratory Virus Hospitalization Surveillance Network; SARS-

 Ordering available through Pfizer Prime*